At UNM Board of Regents meeting, protesters and Jewish students square off

 During the public comment period, the "UNM Divestment Coalition" called for divestment of UNM investments tied to Israel.

 At the beginning of the public comment period, the regents determined that each "side" would have 15 minutes to present their views.
-The divestment resolution was read by NM Rep. Eleanor Chavez (D-26), (seen in lower right audience photo, seated, in burgundy coat).
+The divestment resolution was read by NM Rep. Eleanor Chavez (D-26), (seen in audience photo, lower right, seated, in burgundy coat).
 A dramatic crowd of protesters holding flags and banners lined the back wall, noisily cheered their speakers, and then jeered and interrupted the Jewish students when they spoke.

 Two hours into the meeting, the small contingent of Jewish students presented their case.
 Shoshanah Jaffe, a member of the UNM staff, spoke first, requesting that the resolution be rejected.
 Sophomore Leonardo Arreola spoke next, followed by Hillel Director Sara Koplik, then student Savannah Gallegos and student Fran Narain.
 Also, Alex Fischer spoke at the beginning of the meeting.